wasp-lang/wasp/web/docs/tutorial/07-auth.md

 If you would like to contribute or help to build a feature, let us know!
 You can find more details on contributing [here](contributing.md).
 :::

-Oh, and do **subscribe to our newsletter: https://wasp-lang.dev/#signup**!
+Oh, and do [**subscribe to our newsletter**](/#signup)!
 We usually send one per month, and Matija does his best to unleash his creativity to make them engaging and fun to read :D!